Skillz4Killz/gamer-deno/docs/docs/vip.md

 Tier 1: 1 server.
 Tier 2: 2 servers etc....

 **LIFETIME:** There is a lifetime option of $100.
-This will grant you a lifetime VIP with a special bot shared with other lifetime servers.
+This will grant you a lifetime VIP(for the lifetime of the bots) with a special bot shared with other lifetime servers.
 To learn more about this come chat with us in the support server.

 ## VIP User Features